ballerina-attic/ballerina-bridge/samples/getting-started/springboot-helloworld/README.md

 ## Running on Kubernetes

+- You can integrate Ballerina Sidecar with your non-Ballerina service by pulling the Ballerina sidecar image and deploying it alongside your non-Ballerina service in the same Kubernetes pod.
 - The Ballerina Sidecar ships with the Kubernetes deployment artifacts that you can use to deploy sidecar with your non-ballerina services.
 They are located in `` src/kubernetes``.
 - Copy ``src/kubernetes`` artifacts to `` samples/getting-started `` and inject your Spring Boot service deployment information to the deployment descriptor.
-- You can do this by changing the `` kubernetes/sidecar-deployment.yaml `` as follows:
+- For this sample scenario, you can do this by changing the `` kubernetes/sidecar-deployment.yaml `` as shown below:

 ```
         ...